nginxinc/kubernetes-ingress/docs/content/configuration/ingress-resources/advanced-configuration-with-annotations.md

 doctypes:
 - ''
 title: Advanced configuration with Annotations
+title: Advanced configuration with Annotations
 toc: true
 weight: 200
+weight: 200
 ---

 This topic explains how to enable advanced features in F5 NGINX Ingress Controller with Annotations.

 The Ingress resource can use basic NGINX features such as host or path-based routing and TLS termination.
 Advanced features like rewriting the request URI or inserting additional response headers can be enabled with Annotations.
+This topic explains how to enable advanced features in F5 NGINX Ingress Controller with Annotations.

+The Ingress resource can use basic NGINX features such as host or path-based routing and TLS termination.
+Advanced features like rewriting the request URI or inserting additional response headers can be enabled with Annotations.

 Outside of advanced features, Annotations are necessary for customizing NGINX behavior such as setting the value of connection timeouts.
+Outside of advanced features, Annotations are necessary for customizing NGINX behavior such as setting the value of connection timeouts.

+Customization is also available through the [ConfigMap]({{< relref "/configuration/global-configuration/configmap-resource.md" >}}) resources: Annotations take priority.
 Customization is also available through the [ConfigMap]({{< relref "/configuration/global-configuration/configmap-resource.md" >}}) resources: Annotations take priority.

 ## Using Annotations